 Bike and Pedestrian Improvements

-With the passage of the Pennies for Paths initiative last August, the Bicycle and Pedestrian Committee has been busy identifying and prioritizing pedestrian and biking improvement projects.
+The Bicycle and Pedestrian Committee works hard to identify and prioritize pedestrian and biking improvement projects, policies, and safety recommendations.
 With the aid of staff, we are estimating cost, the possibility for matching or other funds to help implement our long list of priority projects to help fill the gaps and enhance the safety of our bike-pedestrian infrastructure.
-Top on our list of projects we are hopeful can be started this year are:
+Top on our list of project and policy recommendations are:

 Share the Road